 The Company, through its inclusion on the Parent's returns, is under continuous examination by the Internal Revenue Service (the "IRS") and other state tax authorities in certain countries and states in which the Company has significant business operations, such as New York.
-The tax years under examination vary by jurisdiction; for example, the current IRS examination covers 1994-1998.
+The tax years under examination vary by jurisdiction; for example, the current IRS examination covers 1999-2005.
 The Parent regularly assesses the likelihood of additional assessments in each of the taxing jurisdictions resulting from these and subsequent years' examinations.
 The Parent has established tax reserves that the Parent believes are adequate in relation to the potential for additional assessments.
 Once established, the Parent adjusts tax reserves only when more information is available or when an event occurs necessitating a change to the reserves.
 The Company believes that the resolution of tax matters will not have a material effect on the consolidated financial condition of the Company.

-Note 13 - Regulatory Requirements
+NOTE 13 - Regulatory Requirements

-MS&Co. is a registered broker-dealer and futures commission merchant and, accordingly, is subject to the Net Capital rules of the SEC, the CFTC and the New York Stock Exchange ("NYSE").
-Under these rules, MS&Co. is required to maintain minimum Net Capital of not less than the greater of 2% of aggregate debit items arising from customer transactions, as defined, plus excess margin collateral on reverse repurchase agreements or the risk based requirement representing the sum of 8% of customer risk maintenance margin requirement and 4% of non customer risk maintenance margin requirement, as defined.
+MS&Co. is a registered broker-dealer and futures commission merchant and, accordingly, is subject to the net capital rules of the SEC, the CFTC and the New York Stock Exchange ("NYSE").
+Under these rules, MS&Co. is required to maintain minimum Net Capital, as defined under SEC Rule 15c3-1, of not less than the greater of 2% of aggregate debit items arising from customer transactions, plus excess margin collateral on reverse repurchase agreements or the risk based requirement representing the sum of 8% of customer risk maintenance margin requirement and 4% of non customer risk maintenance margin requirement, as defined.
 The NYSE may require a member firm to reduce its business if net capital is less than 4% of such aggregate debit items and may prohibit a firm from expanding its business if net capital is less than 5% of such aggregate debit items.
-At November 30, 2005, MS&Co.'s Net Capital was \$2,751,646, which exceeded the minimum requirement by \$1,897,108 and included excess Net Capital of \$723,192 of MS Securities Services Inc., a registered broker-dealer and a guaranteed subsidiary of MS&Co.
+At November 30, 2006, MS&Co.'s Net Capital was \$4,497,743 which exceeded the minimum requirement by \$3,167,938 and included excess Net Capital of

+\$884,876 of MS Securities Services Inc., a registered broker-dealer and a guaranteed subsidiary of MS&Co.

-Advances to the Parent and its affiliates, repayment of subordinated liabilities, dividend payments and other equity withdrawals are subject to certain notification and other provisions of the Net Capital rules of the SEC.
+Advances to the Parent and its affiliates, repayment of subordinated liabilities, dividend payments and other equity withdrawals are subject to certain notification and other provisions of the Net Capital rule of the SEC.

-During fiscal 2005, MS&Co. performed the computations for the assets in the proprietary accounts of its introducing brokers (commonly referred to as "PAIB") in accordance with the customer reserve computation set forth under SEC Rule 15c3-3 (Customer Protection).
+During fiscal 2006, MS&Co. performed the computations for the assets in the proprietary accounts of its introducing brokers (commonly referred to as "PAIB") in accordance with the customer reserve computation set forth under SEC Rule 15c3-3 (Customer Protection).

-For the year ended November 30, 2005, MS&Co. met the criteria set forth under the SEC's Rule 11(a)(1)(G)(i), trading by members of Exchanges, Brokers and Dealers, and is therefore in compliance with the business mix requirements.
+For the year ended November 30, 2006, MS&Co. met the criteria set forth under the SEC's Rule 11(a)(1)(G)(i), trading by members of Exchanges, Brokers and Dealers, and is therefore in compliance with the business mix requirements.